redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ### Vercel (alternative deploy target)

 Redwood officially supports multiple hosting providers (with even more on the way).
 Although this Tutorial continues with a focus on Netlify deployment and authentication with Netlify Identity, you can deploy to [Vercel](https://vercel.com/redwoodjs-core) instead.
-To do this, first complete "The Database" section below, but then use this [Vercel deploy walkthrough](https://redwoodjs.com/docs/deploy#redwood-deploy-configuration) in place of the following "Netlify" instructions. **Note**: Netlify Identity, used in upcoming "Authentication" section, won’t work on the Vercel platform.
+To do this, first complete the "The Database" section below, but then use this [Vercel deploy walkthrough](https://redwoodjs.com/docs/deploy#redwood-deploy-configuration) in place of the following "Netlify" instructions. **Note**: Netlify Identity, used in upcoming "Authentication" section, won’t work on the Vercel platform.

 ### The Database